Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 What are the signs and symptoms of cyanide poisoning?

-- Nausea and vomiting
+- Nausea or vomiting

-- Headache or a seizure
+- Chest pain or a fast heartbeat

 How is cyanide poisoning diagnosed?